natanfudge/Not-Enough-Crashes/TESTING.md

 # Testing Not Enough Crashes
 This documents details how to test Not Enough Crashes after making changes.

 Apply these tests in the production environment, with the test mod:
 - Fabric: `cd TestFabricMod`, Forge: `cd TestForgeMod`
 - `gradlew build`
   For dev use:
-- Fabric: copy production jar to `run/mods/`
-- Forge: copy dev jar to `run/mods/` (there is no support for automatic remapping)
+- `gradlew addTestMods`

 ## Crash Handling

 ### Client Initialization Crashes
 - In the game config folder, have a file named `nec_test_mode.txt` with the content `init_crash`.
   - Start the game
   - Verify: